Updated April 2026

-A comprehensive guide to insuring tiny homes in NZ.
+A practical guide to insuring tiny homes in Australia.
 Whether your tiny home is on wheels or a permanent foundation, find out what cover you need, which providers may help, and what it costs.

 Highest Rated Featured Provider